jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 The hour-by-hour approach makes a difference.
 The light blue lines indicate that the first part of the month had weak morning generation but strong afternoon generation.
 Later parts of the month had some days with strong morning output but inconsistent afternoons.
 Taking the best 3 complete days results in a capacity estimate of 20,200 MWh per day, with a better morning than afternoon profile (seemingly taken from the late-July days).
 Taking the best 3 hours for each hourly slot increases this to 21,500 MWh per day -- 6% higher and much more likely a more complete picture of what generation could be in July.

 ## Seasonality of Ideal Solar Generation

-I apply this same methodology to every month of the year, and the result is the following ideal solar generation in Nevada for each month of the year, ignoring weather obstructions or other outages.
+Applying this approach to each month of 2022, I generate the following ideal solar generation function in Nevada for each month (ignoring weather obstructions or other outages).

 ![All months](/assets/images/post4_NVPower_all_hourly.png)

-There are two key patterns to note: compared to the summer months, solar generation in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.
+One key result of this analysis is that solar generation in the winter can only generate about **half as much** electricity per day as in the summer, for two reasons.

-1. The maximum generation per hour is **higher in the summer** due to the higher angle of the sun in the sky.
+1. The maximum generation per hour is **higher in the summer** due to the higher angle of the sun in the sky (approaching the maximum physical output).
 Full sun in December generates only ~77% as much power as full sun in June.

-2. There are more hours in the day where the sun is shining.
+2. The winter has fewer hours of sunlight per day.
 In June, generation runs from the 5-6am slot until the 6-7pm slot.[^1].
 Contrast December, where generation runs from the 7-8am hour until the 3-4pm hour.
 Both of these stats are in-line with the length of daylight hours in the summer and winter outlined above (15+ and 9+).

 [^1] All times have converted to Standard Time for comparability, which is why the sunset time in June may seem early for those used to Daylight Savings time.

+The graph, and table below, also shows that the "shoulder" months in the fall and spring are closer to higher summer than they are to lower winter production.
+For example, ideal solar generation per day in March is 84% that of June (compared to December at 52%).

 <STYLE TYPE="text/css">
 <!--